Mazi-John/pbm-specialty-cost-drivers-and-biosimilar-adoption-analytics/README.md

 COST CONCENTRATION INSIGHTS (Who is driving spend?)

-Fact 3: There’s extreme (greater than normal) cost concentration in the top 1% who wield 54% ($22.85m) of total spend.
+Fact 3: There’s extreme cost concentration in the top 1% who wield 54% ($22.85m) of total spend.

 Inference: Cost risk is highly concentrated in a very small population.

 [![images/Top_one_pct_claimant_portion_of_total_spend.png](images/Top_one_pct_claimant_portion_of_total_spend.png)](https://app.powerbi.com/groups/me/reports/b8873908-5e8a-4d1e-989c-f286374c165e/988b8f68690bc5ce24c9?experience=power-bi)

 Fact 4: The top 1% spend is disproportionately tied to specialty molecules.
-For example, adalimumab accounts for $8.6m alone within the top 1% which has a total of $22.85m.
+For example, adalimumab alone accounts for $8.6m within the top 1% which has a total spend of $22.85m.

 Inference 1: The same molecules that are driving the total spend are also driving high-cost claimant spend.
-Therefore, targeted interventions will lead to a high ROI and broad policies will be inefficient.
+Therefore, targeted interventions will lead to a high ROI and broad policies will likely be inefficient.

-Inference 2: High-cost members are chronic biologics users and long-term therapy patients.
+Inference 2: High-cost members are mostly biologics users.

 [![images/adalimumab_portion_of_top_one_pct_claimants.png](images/adalimumab_portion_of_top_one_pct_claimants.png)](https://app.powerbi.com/groups/me/reports/b8873908-5e8a-4d1e-989c-f286374c165e/03ce6e101391496ffe28?experience=power-bi)

 BIOSIMILAR ADOPTION INSIGHTS (Are biosimilars increasingly replacing originator biologics?)

-Fact 5: There was moderate overall biosimilar adoption with biosimilars accounting for 27.5% ($8.5m) of total specialty drug spend ($30.84m) representing 19.9% of total spend.
+Fact 5: There was moderate overall biosimilar penetration with biosimilars accounting for 27.5% ($8.5m) of total specialty drug spend ($30.84m) and representing 19.9% of total spend.

 Inference: Biosimilar adoption exists but is not dominant.